airbnb/visx/README.md

 #### Rebuild on package

-Upon modification of a signle `package` you can run
+Upon modification of a single `package` you can run

 ```sh
 # build the package as cjs version